susannedr/AlexaHelp/README.md

 3. ask user for severity and urgency of situation<br>
 <br>

-Within this project, step 1 is either carried out with an emergency watch or with a voice command to an Amazon Echo.
+Within this project, step 1 is carried out with a smartwatch.
 A typical emergency situation is that a person has fallen and is lying on the floor without being able to move.
-Two of the natural reactions are to call for help or to hit the floor or any hard surface in order to get the attention of neighbours.
+One natural reaction is to knock on the floor or any hard surface in order to get the attention of neighbours.

-Step 2 and 3 are carried out with an Amazon Echo device that starts a dialog to check whether an alarm is true and which severity it has.

-### Step 1 with Limmex Watch:
+### Step 1 with Smartwatch:

 A watch that contains an acceleration sensor and an alarm function to give out an acoustic alarm is used.<br>